-Suppliers and business partners should respect the principles of free, prior, and informed consent (FPIC) in their business activities and document any undertaken process.
+Suppliers always strive to obtain free, prior and informed consent (FPIC) in their business activities and document any undertaken process.

-1.3 Community Engagement and Development
+1.4 Community Engagement and Development

-respect the rights, interests, and development aspirations of affected communities and vulnerable groups.

-- conduct community engagement in an inclusive, equitable, culturally appropriate, gender-sensitive, and rights-compatible manner. - engage in transparent, open, and honest dialogue and collaborate with stakeholders and authorities in and around the area in which they operate.
+- respect the rights, interests, and development aspirations of affected communities and vulnerable groups. - conduct community engagement in an inclusive, equitable, culturally appropriate, gender-sensitive, and rights-compatible manner. - engage in transparent, open, and honest dialogue and collaborate with stakeholders and authorities in and around the area in which they operate.

-1.4 Child Labour and Young Workers
+1.5 Child Labour and Young Workers